blancosilva/blancosilva.github.io/_posts/2016-09-10-periodic-table.md

   teaser: http://blancosilva.github.io/images/hydrogen.png
 ---

-I found a database with some of the properties of the chemical elements, and collected all of those for which I had all the corresponding values.
-This lead me to a small dataset with 80 elements, and their following properties: Atomic number, atomic weight, electronegativity, ionization potential, atomic radius, atomic volume, boiling point, covalent radius, density, heat of fusion, heat of vaporization, melting point, and specific heat capacity.
-For instance, for Hydrogen, these values are as follows (I trust you can figure out the units):
+I started with a database containing some of the properties of the chemical elements: Atomic number, atomic weight, electronegativity, ionization potential, atomic radius, atomic volume, boiling point, covalent radius, density, heat of fusion, heat of vaporization, melting point, and specific heat capacity.
+A quick cleaning of the data gave me a reduced dataset with 80 elements.

-{% highlight text %}
-NAME Hydrogen
-SYMBOL H
-ATOMIC_NUMBER 1
-ATOMIC_WEIGHT 1.00794
-ELECTRONEGATIVITY 2.1
-IONIZATION_POTENTIAL 13.598
-ATOMIC RADIUS 2.08e-10
-ATOMIC VOLUME 1.41e-05
-BOILING POINT 20.28
-COVALENT RADIUS 0.32
-DENSITY 0.0899
-HEAT OF FUSION 0.0585
-HEAT OF VAPORIZATION 0.4581
-MELTING POINT 13.81
-SPECIFIC HEAT CAPACITY 14.304
-{% endhighlight %}

-I applied Lloyd's clustering algorithm to that data imposing 10 clusters, with the hopes that this K-means method will be accurate enough to put together all the elements in the same subcategory in the metal-metalloid-nonmetal trend: Alkali metals, alkaline earth metals, lan­thanides, actinides, transition metals, post-​transition metals, metalloids, polyatomic nonmetals, diatomic nonmetals, or noble gases.
+I applied Lloyd’s clustering algorithm to this dataset, imposing 10 clusters.
+My hope was that the K-means method would be accurate enough to put together all elements from the same metal-metalloid-nonmetal trend.
+In other words, I expected each cluster to match one of the following: Alkali metals, alkaline earth metals, lan­thanides, actinides, transition metals, post-​transition metals, metalloids, polyatomic nonmetals, diatomic nonmetals, or noble gasses.

-For visualization of the obtained results, I could not choose which one was the best: isometric map, principal component analysis, spectral embedding, or local linear embedding of the data.
-I will let you decide.

-I included below an interactive `Bokeh` diagram that lets you choose one of those projections of the data, and it presents the clustered elements in the same color.
-Hover over the different points to obtain the symbol of the corresponding element, and its atomic number.
-Use the zoom and box-zoom capabilities of `Bokeh` to isolate different clusters.
-This simplifies and enhances the information obtained on your visualization of the data.
-The tabs in the menu of the diagram allow you to switch among the four computed projections of the data.
+I included an interactive Bokeh diagram.
+This diagram offers four possible representations of (projections of) the data: isometric map, principal component analysis, spectral embedding, local linear embedding.
+The tabs in the menu of the diagram allow me to switch among the four computed projections.
+In any case, the chart presents all clustered elements as points with the same color.
+By hovering over different points I obtain both symbol and atomic number of the corresponding chemical element.
+Using zoom or box-zoom capabilities to isolate different clusters enhances the information obtained.

 <link rel="stylesheet" href="https://cdn.pydata.org/bokeh/release/bokeh-0.12.1.min.css" type="text/css" />
 <link rel="stylesheet" href="https://cdn.pydata.org/bokeh/release/bokeh-widgets-0.12.1.min.css" type="text/css" />